Skip the tortillas and load up on veggies with a family-friendly recipe for Healthy Taco Zucchini Boats.

 - Make-ahead optionality

-And lastly, the “filling” requirement is mostly because I spend the days carrying around my 9-month-old, 23-pound BFF, which leads to quite the appetite.
+The “filling” requirement is because I, like all moms out there, consider life my gym.
+I spend the days chasing around my baby boys, which leads to quite the appetite.
 And if we can swing for the fences here and add a fourth element to the requirements, then “healthy” it is!

 I keep these zucchini boats extra-light by using lean ground turkey, but you can use ground beef for additional flavor.
 Prep the boats in advance then reheat them right before serving with guac, salsa and hot sauce for an added kick.